vio1ator/Kokoros-mp3/README.md

 - [x] German (partly);

+> 🔥🔥🔥🔥🔥🔥🔥🔥🔥 Kokoros Rust version just got a lot attention now.
+If you also interested in insanely fast inference, embeded build, wasm support etc, please star this repo!
+We are keep updating it.

 ## Updates

 - ***`2025.01.15`***: Phonemizer supported!
 Now `Kokoros` can inference E2E without anyother dependencies!
 Kudos to [@tstm](https://github.com/tstm);